What's the timetable?

 |

-The Environment Court’s interim decision indicates a possible positive recommendation
+- The Environment Court’s interim decision indicated a possible positive recommendation

 for the project subject to some additional fact finding and the preparation of a